C21111222/DMN_project/README.md

 3. View the decision table and input data.
 4. Evaluate decision logic by providing inputs and observing the results.

+To generate documentation:

+1. Navigate to the project directory.
+2. Run `npm run doc`.
+3. Open `docs/index.html` in a modern web browser.

 ### Acknowledgments

 - Created by [C21111222](https://github.com/C21111222)